somonesummers/somonesummers.github.io/endurance.md

 Most importantly, I found a great community of friends on the track and cross country team.
 These friends helped shape who I became today, and I've stayed close with many of them to this day, even meeting up for weekday runs when we find the time.

 I was recruited for the Stanford Cross Country as a red shirt freshman, I never competed for the team officially though I did run some of the same races.
-The higher volume summer and fall training for competing at that level left me fairly burned out, and took the joy out of running for me, so I and walked off the team after that season.
+The higher volume summer and fall training for competing at that level left me fairly burned out, and took the joy out of running for me, so I walked off the team after that season.

 ### College Cycling